aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-xps/_index.md

 In the example above, the source "html_file.html" file is taken from the "Input" folder of the local file system and the converted file saved in the storage folder "WithParams".

 {{% alert color="primary" %}}
-More details about available conversion parameters for HTML files are in the [SDK Conversion Options](//html/conversion-api/sdk-conversion-options/) section.
+More details about available conversion parameters for HTML files are in the [SDK Conversion Options](/html/conversion-api/sdk-conversion-options/) section.

 {{% /alert %}}

 ### **Example 3.** Convert a Web page by its URL to XPS and save the result to the local file system

-Aspose.HTML Cloud SDK allows you to get an HTML page from the web by its URL, convert it to  {{%XPS%}} format and save into the local file system.
+Aspose.HTML Cloud SDK allows you to get an HTML page from the web by its URL, convert it to  {{%XPS%}} format and save it into the local file system.
 The example below demonstrates how to convert HTML to XPS with the default conversion parameters.

 {{< tabs tabTotal="10" tabID="3" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}